 This implies that individuals become depressed because they feel helpless and unable to control their life or the circumstances of their life.
 This is often a matter of perception rather than reality.
 This also implies that the cure for depression rests within the mind, attitudes and perceptions of the individual rather than drugs or supplements.
 If the SSRI drugs are used to alleviate the symptoms of the depression without addressing the cause, sales of drugs will be good but individuals won't get well.
 This also implies that the drugs and their natural alternatives can be used as an aid to facilitate the well being of the individual but the causative issues are being addressed.

-Neuro-Transmitters
+Neuro-Transmitters and Depression

 While the nerve cells conduct electrical impulses, communication is, however, more of a chemical phenomenon.
 Nerves are classified according to their ability to either secrete or respond to various chemical compounds called neurotransmitters.
 These molecules are secreted into the gap (called the synapse) between two different nerve cells.
 A nerve impulse is fired when enough receptor molecules on the post-synaptic nerve bind specifically to one or another class of neurotransmitter coming across the gap.